 - When ready to fry, place the flour on a plate or shallow dish.
 Lightly coat the fish with the flour, shaking off the excess, and set aside in a single layer on a tray.

-- Pour enough vegetable oil into a frying pan to fully coat the bottom, and heat for two or three minutes over medium heat.
+- Pour enough vegetable oil into a frying pan to fully coat the bottom, and heat for 2 to 3 minutes over medium heat.

 - Cook the fish in batches, turning only once, until light to medium golden on both sides.
-Do not crowd the pan and add a little more oil if needed.
+Do not crowd the pan.
+Add a little more oil if needed.
 For very small whiting, the frying will only be several minutes on each side.
 For larger whiting, you might find it takes up to 7 to 8 minutes on each side.

 - Leftover fried fish can be stored in the refrigerator and reheated the next day.
 Lay in a single layer on a baking sheet, and place in a preheated 350 F (180 C) for about 10 minutes.